kausk/fai-load-tester/README.md

   -url string
     	URL to test (default "http://google.com") -virtualUsers int
     	Number of virtual users.
 Under 100 QPS, 1 virtual user = 1 query per second.
-Above 100 QPS, the queries will be distributed evenly across the virtual users. (default 10)
+Above 100 QPS, the queries will be distributed evenly across the virtual users.
+Note that the actual QPS might be slightly under what is specified in -qps due to rounding down. (default 10)
 ```

 **Docker CLI Instructions**